MileHacker Logo

 • Water & Snacks: Carry water, especially when exploring on foot.
 Snacks are often available at vendors near attractions.

-• Connectivity: Wi-Fi is usually is available at the main attractions and cafes.
+• Connectivity: Wi-Fi is usually available at major attractions and cafes.
 A local SIM card or eSIM provides constant connectivity.

-• Signage: English signage is improving at major sights, but a translation app is still useful for smaller places.
+• Signage: English signage is improving at major tourist sites, but a translation app is still useful for smaller places.

 Beyond the City Center

-Chongqing Municipality is vast, and regions in the suburbs have a range of attractions.
+Chongqing Municipality is vast, and regions in the suburbs offer diverse attractions.

 Wulong Karst National Geology Park